 is a clay-bodied tile that typically is glazed and kiln fired to give it durability and easy maintenance.
 CERAMIC TILE is available in a variety of sizes and price ranges.

 (decorative mosaic tile) is one of the most versatile products on the market today!
-It can be used as accents and feature strips, to entire walls, and even floors!
+It can be used as accents and feature strips, to entire walls!
 It is often used on backsplashes, in showers, and on swimming pools.
 Coming in a wide range of colors, textures, and sizes, GLASS TILE can be solid, translucent, metallic, and marbleized.
 We believe that GLASS TILE can be incorporated into any design scheme.

 We carry a wide variety of NATURAL STONE for floor and wall applications.
 NATURAL STONE is available in tiles of all sizes.
 It is also available in various shapes, accents, chair rails, cornices, mosaics, and much more!
 Granite, Marble, Travertine, Limestone, Sandstone, Onyx and Slate are all examples of NATURAL STONE.